 Looking for more than just Angie's List & Home Advisor?
 Check our our list of the top

 2. Ask customers for reviews

 While it may feel a bit awkward to ask, satisfied customers are often more than happy to put in a good word for your business.
 Note that it’s against the rules to incentivize reviews, but a simple ask can go a long way!
 Provide links to your Yelp and Google My Business pages from your site, so that happy customers are just a click away from a rave review.

 3. Respond to reviews, no matter the rating

 Responding to a positive review is simple.
 It’s a matter of thanking your customer for their patronage and expressing your gratitude to them, which isn’t hard work.
 But what do you do when you receive a negative review?

 The fact of the matter is that bad reviews happen—even to the best HVAC companies.
 The smallest mix-up may drive an unhappy customer to leave a negative review of your business.
 But even the most scathing review can be helped by a response from the business owner.
 A study by the Harvard Business Review showed that by simply responding to customer reviews—positive or negative—businesses saw their overall rating increase by 10%.

-Remember that when responding to a negative review you’re not here to make excuses for their bad experience—you’re here to make it right.
+you’re not here to make excuses for their bad experience—you’re here to make it right.
 A simple response that acknowledges and takes responsibility for the experience, plus a request for them to contact you and give you the chance to right the situation, is all that’s needed.